slarosa/QGIS-Developer-Cookbook/source/vector.rst

 1. fetchAttributes
 	List of attributes which should be fetched.
 Default: empty list
 2. rect
 	Spatial filter.
-If empty rect is given (:obj:`QgsRect()`), all features are fetched.
+If empty rect is given (:obj:`QgsRectangle()`), all features are fetched.
 Default: empty rect
 3. fetchGeometry
 	Whether geometry of the feature should be fetched.
 Default: :const:`True`
 4. useIntersect